Quantcast

 Harry Potter actor Bonnie Wright in an orange dress against a blue background

-Bonnie Wright told trans people “I see and love you” after JK Rowling (right) published her June 2020 essay.
+Bonnie Wright told trans people “I see and love you”.
 (Getty)

-Bonnie Wright, who played Ginny, the youngest Weasley sibling, tweeted a simple but effective statement after Rowling’s essay was punlished.
+Bonnie Wright, who played Ron’s young sister, tweeted a simple but effective statement after Rowling’s essay was published.

-“If Harry Potter was a source of love and belonging for your that live is infinite and there to take without judgement or question”, she wrote.
-“Transwomen [sic] are Women.
+“If Harry Potter was a source of love and belonging for you, that love is infinite and there to take without judgment or question.” she wrote.
+“Transwomen [sic] are women.
 I see and love you”.

 Matthew Lewis – Neville Longbottom